Learn how to find, grow, harvest, cook, and store dragon tongue beans in this comprehensive guide!

 Growing Dragon Tongue Beans

-Dragon tongue are one of nature’s more unusual beans.
+Dragon tongues are one of nature’s more unusual beans.
 Also known as Dragon Eyes, Dragon Tongues, or Dragon Beans, these cowpeas have beautiful red and yellow flowers that resemble dragons and a curved shape that gives them their name.

 They are pretty striking in any garden.
-As the bean plants mature, they turn dark green with red markings giving them a look similar to dragon scales.
+As the bean plants mature, they turn dark green with red markings, giving them a look similar to dragon scales.

 Tips for Growing Dragon’s Tongue Bush Beans

-This bean plant prefers a slightly acidic pH (6-6.5), and not too much nitrogen.
+This bean plant prefers a slightly acidic pH (6-6.5) and not too much nitrogen.
 Furthermore, applying compost or a light application of organic fertilizer such as rabbit manure will ensure the pods develop well.

 Are Dragon Tongue beans bush or pole?